 The report is available in English, Estonian, Finnish, Bulgarian and Latvian.

-THB is a complex crime.
-Often a multitude of other crimes are associated with THB.
-However, often the investigation of THB excludes the links to other, related crimes.
-Similarly, a focus on economic crime investigation often excludes the investigation of THB.
-This may be due to a lack of resources, but it also related to a lack of knowledge and understanding of the complexities around THB.
-The project addresses this gap by creating investigation aid for law enforcement, with the aim to promote a more holistic approach to the investigation of THB, in particular in conjunction with economic crime and illicit financial flows.
-Such investigation calls for specific understanding and skills as well as cooperation between specialised police units (THB investigation, economic crime investigation etc).
-It also calls for cooperation with other authorities, most notably labour inspectors who come into contact with businesses.
-Dialogue and cooperation between these authorities is enhanced as part of the project activities.
+Human trafficking is a complex crime.
+Often a multitude of other crimes are associated with trafficking.
+However, often the investigation of human trafficking excludes the links to other, related crimes.
+Similarly, a focus on economic crime investigation often excludes the investigation of trafficking.
+This may be due to a lack of resources, but it also related to a lack of knowledge and understanding of the complexities around human trafficking.
+The FLOW project addressed this gap by creating “Uncovering labour trafficking - Investigation tool for law enforcement and checklist for labour inspectors”, with the aim to promote a more holistic approach to the investigation of trafficking, in particular in conjunction with economic crime and illicit financial flows.
+Such investigations call for specific understanding and skills as well as cooperation between specialised police units.
+The tool also promotes cooperation with other authorities, most notably labour inspectors who come into contact with businesses, exploited workers and victims.
+Dialogue and cooperation between these authorities was enhanced as part of the project activities.

 The project partners include European Institute for Crime Prevention and Control, affiliated with the United Nations (HEUNI) from Finland, The Center for the Study of Democracy (CSD), from Bulgaria, the University of Tartu from Estonia and Ministry of Interior of Latvia.